Groundbreaking Study Clears Grain-Free Dog Food

-Meat and bone meal is a product of the rendering industry.
+- Meat and Bone Meal - Meat and bone meal is a product of the rendering industry.
 It is made from the portions of animals that are unfit for human consumption.
 Meat and bone meal is of lower quality than real meat.
 It is also highly processed, which makes it difficult to digest.

-Starches like potatoes, green peas, sweet potatoes, and beet pulp are cheap filler ingredients in many grain-free dog foods.
+- Starches - Starches like potatoes, green peas, sweet potatoes, and beet pulp are cheap filler ingredients in many grain-free dog foods.
 These food ingredients are biologically inappropriate, increase calories, and can contribute to obesity and other health issues.

-Soy products are commonly used in low-quality grain-free dog foods as an inexpensive form of protein.
+- Soy Products - Soy products are commonly used in low-quality grain-free dog foods as an inexpensive form of protein.
 They are biologically inappropriate, highly processed, and often genetically modified.
 This means that they are difficult to digest and can lead to health problems in dogs.

-Carrageenan is a thickening agent that's used to improve food texture.
+- Carrageenan - Carrageenan is a thickening agent that's used to improve food texture.
 It has no nutritional value and has been associated with gastrointestinal inflammation in dogs.

-Artificial preservatives are used by many pet food manufacturers to extend the shelf life of their products.
+- Artificial Preservatives - Artificial preservatives are used by many pet food manufacturers to extend the shelf life of their products.
 Grain-free dog foods that contain these chemicals should be avoided, as they have been linked with toxicity in pets.

 Our premium wet dog foods contain no carb-loaded fillers, unnecessary thickening agents, artificial preservatives, or other harmful ingredients.
 Instead, we pack them with 70%-96% real meat to mirror Mother Nature.
 And with 8 delicious single meat recipes to choose from, you're sure to find a variety your pup loves.